“Consistently do a great job. Cultivate a reputation as someone who has a high quality work product and a strong work ethic.”

 Montia sees her position as Director as the culmination of her 20+ years of trademark experience.
 She is thrilled at the opportunity to continue collaborating with colleagues across the Trademark legal community while shaping policies and strategies to protect the integrity of the Trademark register to ensure it remains valuable for businesses.

 As she climbed the ranks within Trademarks, Montia adopted this career progression trifecta:

 - Cultivate a reputation as someone who does a great job, has a high work ethic and treats people well.

 - Consider where you want to be in five years, 10 years, and beyond.
 Then continuously assess whether or not what you’re doing right now will get you there.
 If not, be open to change and to the potential that you may need to step outside of your comfort zone to get on track.

 - Look for ways to challenge yourself, to learn new things, and to grow both personally and professionally.

-According to Montia, there are no typical days at the USPTO and she prefers it that way.
+According to Montia, there are no typical days at the USPTO, and she prefers it that way.
 Without hesitation, she encourages women to join the USPTO.
-When considering career growth and advancement, its culture of diversity and inclusion, and being a place where women are highly regarded and respected, Montia says that the USPTO is unmatched.
+When considering career growth and advancement, its culture of diversity and inclusion, and being a place where women are highly regarded and respected, Montia says the USPTO is unmatched.